Luizerko/indigenous_clusters_and_communities/VISUALIZATION.md

 - Hovering over a bar in the histogram shows the exact quantity of items acquired on that month and highlights all these items on the grid using the same visual effect (larger image, border), but this time applies it to all relevant items.
 Other items in the grid fade out to allow better focus on the selected month.
 No tooltip is shown in this case, since the selection involves multiple items.
 There’s also a bar for items with no exact date, allowing those to be explored and highlighted similarly.

 <!-- Image of the highlighted bar -->

+- There’s also a slider to navigate between pages of the image grid.
+This widget is crucial because displaying all items on a single grid at once shrinks the visualizations to an unreadable size (we can barely distinguish items or colors in years with many acquisitions) and compromises the app’s interactivity (rendering so many items simultaneously often caused crashes).
+All hover interactions are naturally scoped to the specific page the user is viewing.

 This layout offers users a compelling way to navigate through time, identify patterns in acquisition, and explore how specific years and months shaped the collection as it stands today.